hadolint/hadolint/README.md

 # Dockerfile Linter written in Haskell [![Build Status](https://travis-ci.org/lukasmartinelli/hadolint.svg)](https://travis-ci.org/lukasmartinelli/hadolint)

-There are a few existing Dockerfile linters out there where none has any real adoption.
+A smarter Dockerfile that helps you build [best practice Docker images](https://docs.docker.com/engine/articles/dockerfile_best-practices/).
+The linter is parsing the Dockerfile into an AST and performs rules on top of the AST.
 Haskell is the ideal language for writing a Dockerfile linter because it makes parsing so easy and allows integrating [Shellcheck](https://github.com/koalaman/shellcheck) at a later stage.

+## Get Started

+Try it out online: http://hadolint.lukasmartinelli.ch/

+The linter can be transpiled to JavaScript and is available online so you can copy paste your Dockerfile into the code editor.

 ## Checks

+List of implemented checks.
+Take a look into `Analyzer.hs` to find the implementation of the rules.

 | Check                | Description
 |----------------------|-----------------------------------